ni/nimble/packages/nimble-components/docs/css-guidelines.md

 In a CSS file the rules should be organized by the element they are selecting for.
 Keeping those selectors grouped together makes it easier to scan a file and see the rules impacting a particular element in one location.

-In addition, groups of selectors should be organized in document order, ie the order the elements appear when scanning the DOM structure in devtools.
+In addition, groups of selectors should be organized in document order, i.e. the order the elements appear when scanning the DOM structure in devtools.

 For example for the following runtime DOM: